how to reduce costs of shipping blood samples

 However, medical scientists have identified a cost saving opportunity for managing remote blood sampling.
 Microsampling, or the drawing of blood droplets, can provide reliable clinical results.

-The packaging and shipment of DBS microsamples are far simpler than with liquids, consisting of a water protective package as the inner, primary container that holds the sample card.
+The packaging and shipment of dried blood microsamples are far simpler than with liquids, consisting of a water protective package as the inner, primary container that holds the sample card.
 Next should be a secondary watertight envelope for additional protection, and finally a sturdy, high-quality outer paper package.

 Does Microsampling Save Shipping Costs?

-Shipping DBS versus frozen samples saved 94% for domestic shipping and 77% to international destinations.
+Shipping dried blood versus frozen samples saved 94% for domestic shipping and 77% to international destinations.

 As medical costs continue to rise globally, researchers are actively seeking ways to reduce costs.
 Being able to ship blood and store blood samples with few handling requirements other than to protect from contamination is a huge benefit to the shipment of blood samples.
 The millions of dollars saved by implementing DBS programs can be used for research to identify other significant medical breakthroughs.